reazon-research/reazon-research.github.io/source/blog/2024-08-01-ReazonSpeech.rst

 (2024-08-01) ReazonSpeech v2.1: Setting a New Standard in Japanese ASR
 ======================================================================

-Today, we're excited to announce ReazonSpeech v2.1, which sets new records in Japanese ASR benchmark tests.
-The new model is built on `Next-gen Kaldi framework <https://k2-fsa.org/>`_, and distributed in platform-neutral `Open Neural Network Exchange (ONNX) format <https://github.com/onnx/onnx>`_, and it also supports quantization for very low memory footprint.
+Today, we're excited to announce ReazonSpeech v2.1.
+In this release, we publish ReazonSpeech-k2-v2, an open-source Japanese ASR model which sets new records in benchmark tests.
+It is built on the `Next-gen Kaldi framework <https://k2-fsa.org/>`_, and distributed in the platform-neutral
+`Open Neural Network Exchange (ONNX) format <https://github.com/onnx/onnx>`_.
+ReazonSpeech-k2-v2 excels in accuracy, compactness, and inference speed, and can run on-device without GPU.

 We published the ReazonSpeech v2.1 model under the Apache 2.0 license.
 The model files and the inference code are readily available on Hugging Face